percona/k8spg-docs/docs/backups.md

-    For this feature to work, the Operator initiates a full backup immediately after the cluster creation, to use it as a basis for point-in-time recovery when needed.
-Because this backup has a technical purpose, it is not listed in the output of the `kubectl get pg-backup` command.
+    For this feature to work, the Operator initiates a full backup immediately after the cluster creation, to use it as a basis for point-in-time recovery when needed (this backup is not listed in the output of the `kubectl get pg-backup` command).

 You can set up a point-in-time recovery using the normal restore command of pgBackRest with few additional `spec.options` fields in `deploy/restore.yaml`: